What’s new on Netflix? Best movies and TV shows released daily - TheNewsTrace

 Sunday 16th February: Proud Mary

-In making an attempt to defend an orphaned boy, a guilt-ridden hit lady sparks a bitter mob struggle and quickly faces super threats from all sides.
+In making an attempt to shield an orphaned boy, a guilt-ridden hit lady sparks a bitter mob struggle and quickly faces super threats from all sides.
 Watch on Netflix

 Saturday 15th February: The BFG

-Somewhat orphan meets up with a sort big who’s presupposed to eat her however as an alternative protects her from some really horrible giants who terrorise them each.
+Just a little orphan meets up with a sort large who’s alleged to eat her however as an alternative protects her from some actually horrible giants who terrorise them each.
 Watch on Netflix

 Add Comment